pantheon-systems/documentation/source/content/guides/disaster-recovery/04-incident-remediation.md

 ### Synthetic Responses

 A set of static pages can be hosted directly and when certain failure conditions are detected, traffic can be redirected to a placeholder.
 The placeholder will provide a minimally acceptable user experience rather than error messages and a completely unreachable site.
+These custom rules require an [Advanced Global CDN](/guides/agcdn) subscription.

 ## Infrastructure Failover
 In cases where the Google Cloud Platform infrastructure becomes compromised, Pantheon support can trigger a Multizone failover to redirect traffic at the load-balancing layer to a backup cluster of application servers on an alternate zone.
 For more information, refer to the [Multizone Failover](/multizone-failover) documentation.